 Prevention and control

 Treatment of Dengue

-A vaccine for dengue fever has been approved and is commercially available in a number of countries.
-The vaccine, however, is only recommended for those who have been previously infected.
+A vaccine for dengue fever has been approved and is commercially available in several countries.
+The vaccine, however, is only recommended for those previously infected.
 Other methods of prevention include reducing mosquito habitat and limiting exposure to bites.
-For typical dengue, other treatments are purely concerned with the relief of the symptoms (symptomatic).
-Rest and fluid intake for adequate hydration is important.
-Treatment besides vaccination The mainstay of treatment is timely supportive therapy to
+For typical dengue, different treatments are purely concerned with relieving the symptoms (symptomatic).
+Rest and fluid intake for adequate hydration are essential.
+Treatment Besides Vaccination The mainstay of treatment is timely supportive therapy to tackle shock due to hemoconcentration and bleeding.

+Prevention and control